CodeBluDev/Python-Camera-Script/README.md

 4. Push to your branch and submit a pull request.

 ## License
-This software is provided exclusively for use by specific individuals/organizations.
-No one else may use, distribute, or modify this software without explicit written permission from Mendel Rosenblum.
+This software is provided exclusively for use by specific individuals/organizations who have paid for this script.
+No one else may use, distribute, or modify this software without explicit written permission.
 Any unauthorized use, distribution, or modification of this software is strictly prohibited.

 ## Contact Information
 For permission requests or inquiries, please contact: